 Introduction and Purpose

-These Official Rules (“Rules”) of the PlayVS Scholastic League apply to each of the teams who have registered and met the requirements for the 2020-2021 school year, as well as their head coach, assistant coaches, vice principals, athletic directors, Starters, Substitutes (collectively “Team Members”), and other members.
-The 2020-2021 school year will be divided into two halves (“Seasons”).
+These Official Rules (“Rules”) of the PlayVS Scholastic League apply to each of the teams who have registered and met the requirements for the upcoming school year, as well as their head coach, assistant coaches, vice principals, athletic directors, Starters, Substitutes (collectively “Team Members”), and other members.
+The upcoming school year will be divided into two halves (“Seasons”).
 Each season will consist of three phases (a) preseason, (b) regular season, and (b) playoffs, which will be at the conclusion of the regular season.
 The top teams in each league will advance to the Playoffs.
-These Rules apply only to official PlayVS sponsored events and not to other competitions, tournaments, or organized high school esports.
+These Rules apply only to official PlayVS sponsored events and not to other competitions, tournaments or organized high school esports.
 Additional rules may be released regarding Playoffs.

 Play Versus, Inc. has established these Rules for the competitive play of esports in order to unify and standardize the rules used in high school esports competitive play.